PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 **Products**
 1. Cross-Sell Opportunity:
-   - Since the Home category has the highest order volume (114K orders), there is a massive opportunity to cross-sell Electronics (high AOV) to these same customers.
-For example, targeting "Table" buyers with "Monitor" or "Laptop" promotions.
+   - Create "Frequently Bought Together" feature to move multiple items per checkout to increase AOV.
+2. Prodcut bundling:
+   - For example, create package deals including monitor, laptop, and mouse.
-2. Invest in High-Growth "Small Home" Appliances:
+3. Invest in High-Growth "Small Home" Appliances:
    - The massive 2025 growth in Blenders (159%) and Coffee Makers (155%) suggests a trend toward kitchen lifestyle upgrades.
 Doubling down on marketing for these specific items could yield the highest ROI in the next quarter.
-3. AOV Stability:
-   - Notice that while Revenue and Orders are skyrocketing, AOV is flat.
-This confirms that your growth is entirely acquisition-led.
-To increase profitability, you should now focus on bundling (e.g., selling a "Kitchen Starter Pack" with a Microwave and Blender) to force the AOV upward.

 **Customer Conversion**
 1. Optimize Product Pages: